taosdata/TDengine/docs/en/09-tools/07-powerbi.md

 ## Prerequisite

-Power BI Desktop has been installed and running (If not, please download and install the latest Windows X64 version from [PowerBI](https://www.microsoft.com/download/details.aspx?id=58494)).
+Power BI Desktop has been installed and running (If not, please download and install the latest Windows X64 version from [Power BI](https://www.microsoft.com/download/details.aspx?id=58494)).

 ## Install ODBC connector